SilverAzide/Dark-Side-of-the-Moon/README.md

 Anyone who's heard of Pink Floyd, or _The Dark Side of the Moon_ (aka, _DTSOM_), has certainly seen one of the most iconic album covers ever made: completely black, with no title or name of the band, just a prism refracting a beam of white light.
 Inside the gatefold cover, along with the song lyrics, the refracted light beam continues across -- with the signature "heartbeat" -- and wraps around to the back cover.
 The back contains another prism, concentrating the prismatic rays back into a white ray of light which wraps around to the front, to start the cycle over again.

 Back in 2018, I decided to celebrate the 45th anniversary of the album by creating a visualizer in the style of the album cover, using nothing but Shape meters and math.
 Ha!
-I never completed the task due to the complexity involved, but I finally completed it over a long weekend.
+I never completed the task due to the complexity involved, but I finally completed it over a long weekend in 2020.
 While not _quite_ as cool as the real thing, this visualizer comes as close as I can get without a gatefolding double-sided monitor.

 [![Click here to download](https://img.shields.io/github/v/release/SilverAzide/Dark-Side-of-the-Moon?logo=github&label=Click%20here%20to%20download&color=blueviolet&style=for-the-badge)](https://github.com/SilverAzide/Dark-Side-of-the-Moon/releases/download/v1.0.0/Dark-Side-of-the-Moon_1.0.0.rmskin)